-- 6.1 Seven Opportunity Areas have been identified within the IP-One area defined on the map in Figure 1 in Chapter 2 (see list below).
+- 6.1 SevenEight Opportunity Areas have been identified within the IP-One area defined on the map in Figure 1 in Chapter 2 (see list below).
 They are areas where there are clusters of development opportunities, which together present an important opportunity to enhance the townscape and public realm.
-The Opportunity Area descriptions, development principles and plans which follow will act as concept plans to guide the development expected to take place.
-The allocation policies of the Plan take precedence over the Opportunity Area guidance and site sheets. - A Island Site (this area includes part of the former Opportunity Area E Over Stoke Waterside) - B Merchant Quarter - C Mint Quarter and surrounding area - D Education Quarter and surrounding area - E Westgate - F River and Princes Street Corridor (this area reflects a re-focus of the former Opportunity Area G River Corridor) - G Upper Orwell River and Canalside this is a new area added to reflect potential development sites in this area of IP-One, allocated through policy SP2 - 6.2 For each Opportunity Area two plans are included: the first is a site analysis plan and the second a plan to illustrate the development options and design guidelines.
+The Opportunity Area descriptions, development principles and plans which follow will act as concept plans to guide the development strategically that is expected to take place.
+They should be adhered to unless evidence submitted with applications indicates that a different approach better delivers the plan objectives.
+The allocation policies of the Plan take precedence over the Opportunity Area guidance and site sheets in the event of any discrepancy. - A Island Site (this area includes part of the former Opportunity Area E Over Stoke Waterside) - B Merchant Quarter - C Mint Quarter and surrounding area - D Education Quarter and surrounding area - E Westgate - F River and Princes Street Corridor (this area reflects a re-focus of the former Opportunity Area G River Corridor) - G Upper Orwell River and Canalside this is a new area added to reflect potential development sites in this area of IP-One, allocated through policy SP2 - H Holywells Area - 6.2 For each Opportunity Area two plans are included: the first is a site analysis plan and the second a plan to illustrate the development options and design guidelines.
 The development options shown illustrate how development could be laid out on allocated sites.